 Overall MarTech Maturity

 FMCG was also an interesting sector with a lot of variation in the maturity.
-While close to 30% of the FMCG companies were at level 4, there were also over 50% companies between level 1 and level 2.
+While close to 30% of the FMCG companies were at level 4, there were also over 55% between level 1 and level 2.
 Retail is another sector, which started a bit late, but a few leaders have shown the way in adopting MarTech.

-Three out of 5 respondents felt Ease of Use as an area of improvement.
+63% felt Ease of Use as an area of improvement.
 Products and platforms need to be simple to use and intuitive.
 Simplicity with essential features trumps a complex product with multiple features.
 This one change could go a long way in improving adoption of MarTech and getting buy-in from business stakeholders.

-54%, again a high number, felt that integration with other technologies in the stack could be improved.
+57%, again a high number, felt that integration with other technologies in the stack could be improved.
 A common mistake made is to invest in a set of individual siloed tools that an organization then tries to get to work together which invariably results in a mess.
 The need for better integration is a pressing issue and vendors better take note.

-Almost 70% felt the integration of Marketing and Technology solutions was a big impediment in achieving business goals.
+74% felt the integration of Marketing and Technology solutions was a big impediment in achieving business goals.
 This is a common issue faced across industries.
 Traditionally, Marketing and IT tend to work in silos.
 With the increasing role of Technology in Marketing, there is realisation of the benefits of having a collaborative approach and the need to fix this gap fast.

 Getting the people ready with the right training and upskilling was also highlighted by over half the respondents as a problematic area.
 This is a reflection of the diverse skills required to make MarTech work.
 Marketers today need to be able to appreciate and understand multiple areas like database management, automation, predictive modelling and testing.

-Advanced analytics & automated decisioning came out as the top emerging technology, picked up by 68% of the respondents.
+Advanced analytics & automated decisioning came out as the top emerging technology, picked up by 72% of the respondents.
 This was rated as the top pick by a big margin.
 That data can be the differentiator is not a story that needs to be sold anymore to marketers.
 With more and more marketers coming from a left brained background, this area has got a big boost across industries.

-Event triggered campaigns was picked by 41% respondents.
+Event triggered campaigns was picked by 46% respondents.
 This is also the realization of the need to reduce the time lag between creation of data and acting on it.
 More and more companies are gearing themselves for real-time engagement.
 This number is expected to further increase in the coming years.

 Overwhelming majority of respondents felt the MarTech spending will increase over the next five years.
 This was true across the board, from very big to small organizations.
 This is a welcome sign that in spite of being in the middle of a pandemic, most marketers are optimistic about increasing their spends in the future.
 This is a sign of the growing importance of MarTech as a key differentiator in driving a connected customer experience.

-It is observed that around 96% of the organizations are deploying some or the other form of customer analytics.
-However, 56% of the organizations are still using very basic analytics or Microsoft Excel on an ad-hoc basis instead of making use of advanced statistical and predictive models.
+It is observed that around 95% of the organizations are deploying some or the other form of customer analytics.
+However, 58% of the organizations are still using very basic analytics or Microsoft Excel on an ad-hoc basis instead of making use of advanced statistical and predictive models.